vaibhavvaishnav221/Chocolate-Sales-Power-BI-Report/README.md

 This Power BI project focuses on analyzing the **sales performance** of a chocolate-selling company.
 The dashboard provides detailed insights into sales trends, performance by products and regions, and contributions by individual salespersons.

 ### **Data Source**
-The analysis is based on a structured dataset obtained from **[Insert Source Here]**.
+The analysis is based on a structured dataset obtained from **[Chocolate Sales Data](<Chocolate Sales.xlsx>)**.
 The dataset includes transactional data such as sales amounts, product categories, sales regions, and salesperson details.

 ### **Purpose**
 The purpose of this dashboard is to empower stakeholders with actionable insights into sales performance and trends.